-Here are the milestones of how Fox's began and has changes throughout the years.
+Here are the milestones of how Fox's has changed throughout the years.

 1936 Frank and Annie Coupe from Methuen, Massachusetts bought a little land "not fit for grazing cattle" next to the Nubble Lighthouse from William Sohier of Beverly, Massachusetts.
 They built a small, rustic lobster pound with an inside dining room that seated 40 people, and called it "Coupe's Lobster Pound."
 Besides lobster, they were famous for their fried clams.
 They also built a take-out stand across the street (where the Sohier Park Welcome Station is presently located)

 1941 Due to World War II food shortages, the take-out stand is closed and converted it into a gift shop.

 1948 Coupes sell to two chefs from Boston, who ran it for two years.

 1950 Edward and Dorothy Brown from Manchester, New Hampshire bought the restaurant and changed the name to "Brown's Lobster Pound" (no relation to Brown's Old Fashioned Ice Cream on Nubble Road).

 1957 The Browns sold to Ernest and Marie LePore from Longmeadow, Massachusetts.
 Keeping up with the popularity of 1950's drive-in restaurants, the LePores built an addition onto the kitchen with a take-out window.

 1965 The LePores sold to John and Geraldine Murphy from Belmont, Massachusetts.